bajaioana/traceability-foss/docs/arc42.md

 * Asset controllers to get the asset information
 * Dashboard controller to get dashboard related summed up information
 * Registry controller to fetch assets from the Digital Twin Registry
-* Notification controllers to get notification information
+* Notification controller to get notification information and create EDC notification offers
 * Submodel controller for providing asset data functionality
+* Import controller for importing Trace-X data for data provisioning
+* Contract controller to get information about contract agreements
+* EDC controller to retrieve notifications
+* IRS callback controller to retrieve asynchronous jobs completed by IRS
+* Policy controller to retrieve information about policies
+* BPN controller to retrieve information about business partners

 The backend does a request to the Digital Twin Registry utilizing the Registry controller.
 Extracted data from the response is made available through the Asset controller and the Dashboard controller to the Frontend.

 ## Building block view

-## Whitebox overall system
+## Blackbox overall system

 ### Component diagram